 When was it Invented?

-It is not quite clear when it was exactly invented and by whom.
-The cooking utensil has a past, but one that is not well documented.
+It is not quite clear when the spatula was exactly invented and by whom.
+Spatulas have a past, but one that is not well documented.

-The spatula may have come about in either three ways.
+Spatulas may have come about in either three ways.
 The first possibility is by a Roman physician named Galen in the second century, who created it for medical purposes by mixing pharmaceutical preparations and spreading ointments.
 The second possibility is that it was invented by Horace Spatula in 1798 as a tool to kill common house flies.
-The last possibility is John Spaduala inventing it in the 1890’s, as a way of continuing to cook food in the kitchen of Hans Kruger, where he worked, when one of his hands had become almost ‘unusable’ as a result of a kitchen accident.
+The last possibility is John Spaduala inventing the spatula the 1890’s, as a way of continuing to cook food in the kitchen of Hans Kruger, where he worked, when one of his hands had become almost ‘unusable’ as a result of a kitchen accident.

 The spatula goes by many names, depending on the country one is in and what food is being prepared, some of which include ‘fish slice,’ ‘flipper,’ ‘tosser,’ ‘egg flipper,’ and ‘scraper,’ but they are all essentially spatulas

-What is the Difference Between a Turner and a Spatula?
+The Difference Between a Turner and a Spatula

-There is a variety of turners for different heat levels and kinds of food.
-There are turners that are designed uniquely in order to withstand contact from heated surfaces and fire, while some have an angled edge which allow for easy turning of food and a slotted surface to let liquids from food drain away easily.
+There is a variety of turners and spatulas for different heat levels and kinds of food.
+There are some that are designed uniquely in order to withstand contact from heated surfaces and fire, while some have an angled edge which allow for easy turning of food and a slotted surface to let liquids from food drain away easily.

-What essentially differentiates the two is their use.
+What essentially differentiates a turner from a spatula is their use.
 Turners are basically the bbq grill spatulas or slotted spatulas for fish.

 A scraper can also be mistaken or referred to as a spatula.
-This tool is what is often used by bakers and cooks to scrape food from a surface, like getting dough from the inner walls of a bowl, or moving food from one place to another, like moving the dough onto a baking tray.
-A typical model for scrapers is to have a blade made from silicone or plastic shaped to have a straight edge on one side and a curved edge on the other.
+This tool is what is often used by bakers and cooks to scrape food from a surface or cookware, like getting dough from the inner walls of a bowl, or moving food from one place to another, like moving the dough onto a baking tray.
+A typical model for scrapers or scraping spatulas is to have a blade made from silicone or plastic shaped to have a straight edge on one side and a curved edge on the other.
 This makes it similar to a concave, spoon-like shape.

 Spatulas are also available outside of the kitchen; they can be used in a scientific laboratory setting (or for more scientific cooking like sous vide), however in a different form and, obviously, for much different purposes.
 These medical instruments, such as microspatulas, are made of steel to prevent any reaction when it comes into contact with chemicals, powders or other medicinal ingredients and for withstanding heat.

 The common materials used are plastic or metal, but wooden, rubber and silicone are used for spatulas as well (most will not damage your cookware).
-Metal spatulas, for instance, tend to have an insulating material, such as rubber or a thick coat of plastic, wrapped around the end of their handles to prevent the user from getting burned when heat travels throughout the metal.
+Metal spatulas, for instance, tend to have an insulating material, such as rubber or a thick coat of plastic, wrapped around the end of the spatula handles to prevent the user from getting burned when heat travels throughout the metal.

 The best material for spatulas is perhaps silicone, as it is one of the most versatile material, handles high amounts of heat well, and does not scratch surfaces of pots or pans when scraping with a spatula.

-Can Baking Spatulas be Used for Stove-Top Cooking?
+Can a Baking Spatula be Used for Stove-Top Cooking?

-Although baking spatulas are designed typically for cold or room-temperature foods, they can be if they are heat-resistant, preferably one that can withstand temperatures of up to 400 degrees Fahrenheit or more.
+Although baking spatulas are designed typically for cold or room-temperature foods, a spatula can be if they are heat-resistant, preferably a slotted spatula that can withstand temperatures of up to 400 degrees Fahrenheit or more.